West Coast blues

 West Coast blues is a type of blues music influenced by jazz and jump blues, with strong piano-dominated sounds and jazzy guitar solos, which originated from Texas blues players who relocated to California in the 1940s.
 West Coast blues also features smooth, honey-toned vocals, frequently crossing into rhythm and blues territory.

 Texas and the West Coast

-The towering figure of West Coast blues may be the guitarist T-Bone Walker, famous for the song "Call It Stormy Monday (But Tuesday Is Just as Bad)", a relocated Texan, who made his first recordings in the late 1920s.
-In the early 1940s, Walker moved to Los Angeles, where he recorded many enduring sides for Capitol, Black & White, and Imperial.
-Walker was a crucial figure in the electrification and urbanization of the blues, probably doing more to popularize the electric guitar in the form than anyone else.
-Much of his material had a distinct jazzy jump blues feel, an influence that would characterize much of the most influential blues to emerge from California in the 1940s and 1950s.

-Other Texas bluesmen followed: the pianist and songwriter Amos Milburn, the singer Percy Mayfield (who would later become famous for the song "Hit the Road Jack"), and Charles Brown moved to Los Angeles.
-The guitarist Pee Wee Crayton divided his time between Los Angeles and San Francisco.
-Lowell Fulson, from Texas by way of Oklahoma, moved to Oakland.
+Texans who played here included Pee Wee Crayton and T-Bone Walker.

 Little Willie Littlefield was a R&B and boogie-woogie pianist and singer whose early recordings helped forge a vital link between boogie-woogie and rock and roll.